Amazon AWS, Microsoft Azure, or Google Cloud – What Cloud Platform Should I Consider for My Next SaaS App?

 However, this cost could be different if you combine it with offers that are offered by different incubators.
 Technology Rivers offers cloud credits to its customers.

+Choosing the right platform — and understanding which cloud provider is best for a SaaS platform in 2025 — is crucial to building a resilient SaaS architecture on cloud.
 Rather than one emerging as the clear victor, selecting a provider is more about ‘horses for courses.’
 Each has advantages in different situations.
 Luckily, unlike riding a horse, you don’t have to choose just one.

 After all, the preferred cloud vendor will still depend on the budget and business requirements.
 Azure will be best for companies that heavily rely on Microsoft products.
 AWS offers the widest selection of cloud services, and it has a global reach.
 GCP has flexible pricing models and is great for companies that use web-based applications.